inform-us/requirements_specifications/rules/POM DrEaMing.md

 POM DrEaMing Percentage Completions today (since midnight)

-Includes all patients present on T06 and WMS since 00:01 today Numerator = number of patients who have DrEaMing (all three of fluid intake, food intake and mobilisation achieved) documented at least once since 00:01 today
+Includes all patients present on T06 and WMS since 00:01 today

+Numerator = number of patients who have DrEaMing (all three of fluid intake, food intake and mobilisation achieved) documented at least once since 00:01 today

 Denominator = number of patients who have been present since 00:01 today

-* note compliance with the documentation is binary and patient must have all three documented to be considered compliant with documentation
+*note compliance with the documentation is binary and patient must have all three documented to be considered compliant with documentation*

-floor plan
+## FLOORPLAN

 Floor plan